ONLYOFFICE/Kubernetes-DocSpace/README.md

 ```

 This is only required when using Let's Encrypt (`ingress.letsencrypt.enabled=true`).
 If you use your own certificate that is already installed in the cluster and do not enable Let's Encrypt, these flags are not needed during upgrade.

+#### 1.3 Expose ONLYOFFICE DocSpace via Gateway API

+As an alternative to the classic Ingress described above, ONLYOFFICE DocSpace can be exposed using the [Gateway API](https://gateway-api.sigs.k8s.io/) by setting `gateway.enabled=true`.
+The Gateway API requires its CRDs and a controller (e.g. NGINX Gateway Fabric) to be installed in the cluster beforehand.

+See the dedicated [Gateway API guide](docs/GATEWAY.md) for prerequisites, configuration examples (single host, multi-tenant, HTTP to HTTPS redirect, TLS with your own certificate or with Let's Encrypt via cert-manager) and the full list of `gateway` parameters.

 ### 2. Transition from ElasticSearch to OpenSearch